Shruthi2k3/weather-forecast-application/README.md

 Real-time Weather Data: Get current weather information for any city or location.

-7-Day Forecast: View weather forecasts for the next seven days.

 Search Functionality: Easily search for weather information by city name or zip code.

 Geolocation: Automatically fetch weather data for the user's current location.